Form Layout: General Information

 You then use the Screen Editor page of the Customization Project Editor to change the positions of certain elements on the form, and add elements that exist in the system but are not displayed on the form by default.
 You use the Customized Data Classes and Data Class pages to add to the form new elements that do not exist in the system.

-For details on how to configure the form layout in the code, see Customizing Elements of the User Interface and Configuring ASPX Pages and Reports.
+For details on how to configure the form layout in the code, see Form Layout: General Information.

 Use of the Element Inspector